 Adaptive Business Continuity: A New Approach uses the analogy of rebuilding a house.
 After the initial design, the first step is to identify and remove all the things not needed in the new house.
 Thus, the first chapter is “Demolition” – not to get rid of the entire BC enterprise, but to remove certain BC activities and products to provide the space to install something new.
-The stages continue through foundation, framework, and finishing.
-Finally, the last chapter is “Dwelling,” permitting you a glimpse of what it might be like to live in this new home that you have built
+The stages then continues through foundation, framework, and finishing.
+Finally, the last chapter is “Dwelling,” permitting you a glimpse of what it might be like to live in this new home that you have built.

 - Identify specific activities that you may wish to eliminate from your practice.

 - Learn the capability and constraint model of recoverability.